JeremyTallant/sales_dashboard/README.md

 ![image](images/missing_values.png)

 We've identified missing values in the `Postal Code` column.
 Since we don't need the postal code for this analysis we will proceed to remove this column.
+### Explore Data
+The next step in the workflow involves conducting an exploratory data analysis to summarize the data and calculate key performance indicators.